qamarian-sds/sds/Spec.md

 about.md
 ~~~~

-Note, if we only added the organization rule (orgrule) `MakeFile/.prof`, this is how our dir would
+Note, if we only added orgrule (organization rule) `MakeFile/.prof`, this is how our dir would have
-have been listed:
+been listed:

 ~~~~
 .profile